 - Providing community resources that support children and families

 Offering an economically inclusive program structure, which creates classrooms that reflect a rich, multi-faceted diversity in race, ethnicity, and economic backgrounds

 - Building strong family partnerships and parent support for children’s learning

 - Economically inclusive tuition structure, weekly tuition payments, sliding tuition scale

 - Tuition includes two snacks and an organic lunch

 To help us serve you better, please first complete our Contact Us Form.
 Our Enrollment Manager, Mary Martinez-Verner can also be reached at 773.463.1600 ext.222.

 Meet our Site Directors

-Adrianne Gonzalez – Site Director, Concordia On Seeley
+Adrianne Cabral – Site Director, Concordia On Seeley